Zjx402/Kea2/README.md

 cd Kea2
 ```

-2. Setup python envirnment with uv
+2. Setup python envirnment with uv (virtual environment).

+> [uv](https://github.com/astral-sh/uv) is a python package manager.
+It creates a python virtual environment.
+Aallows you to isolate dependencies for each project, preventing dependency conflicts.

+> You can also [install Kea2 in your global environment](#appendix-install-kea-to-global-environment).
+But this may lead to confits.

 ```bash
 pip install --upgrade pip